Arthur H. Aufses, Jr. MD Archives and Records Management

 - Records of student organizations and activities

-- All extant records of now defunct organizations, including The Mount Sinai Hospital School of Nursing, the Neustadter Convalescent Center, the Mount Sinai Foundation, Astoria General Hospital, and Western Queens Community Hospital
+- All extant records of now defunct organizations, including The Mount Sinai Hospital School of Nursing, the Roosevelt Hospital School of Nursing, the Woman’s Hospital in the State of New York, the Neustadter Convalescent Center, the Mount Sinai Foundation, Astoria General Hospital, and Western Queens Community Hospital

 - Audiovisual materials documenting the development of Mount Sinai, such as photographs, negatives, sound recordings, slides, films, and video tapes in analog and digital form